numericalEFT/MCIntegration.jl/README.md

 - Internally, the `integrate` function optimizes the important sampling after each iteration.
 The results generally improves with iteractions.
 As long as `neval` is sufficiently large, the estimations from different iteractions should be statistically independent.
 This will justify an average of different iterations weighted by the inverse variance.
 The assumption of statically independence can be explicitly checked with chi-square test, namely `chi2/dof` should be about one.

-- You can pass the keyword arguemnt `solver` to the `integrate` functoin to specify the Monte Carlo algorithm.
+- You can pass the keyword arguemnt `solver` to the `integrate` functoin to specify the Monte Carlo (MC) algorithm.
 The above examples uses the Vegas algorithm with `:vegas`.
-In addition, this package provides two Markov-chain Monte Carlo algorithms for numerical integration.
+In addition, this package provides two Markov-chain Monte Carlo (MCMC) algorithms for numerical integration.
 You can call them with `:vegasmc` or `:mcmc`.
+In general, `:vegas` tends to be slightly more accurate than `vegasmc`, but much less robust.
+Therefore, `integrate` uses `:vegasmc` by default.
 Check the section [Algorithm](#Algorithm) for more details.

 - The user-defined integrand evaluation function requires two arguments `(x, c)`
   * `x` is the integration variable in [0, 1) by default.
 Note that, the variable should be regarded as a pool of same type of variables.
 Calling `x[i]` accesses the i-th random variable.
 See Example 2 and the section [Variables](#Variables) for more details.